 Use "series" in the drop-down menu to search for a book that is part of a series.
 For example, if you search "hunger" it will give you a list books with the word "hunger" in the title or series name.

-Tags are descriptive labels or keywords that you and other library members attach to a title.
+Tags are descriptive labels or keywords that you and other library users attach to a title.
 Tags help you categorize titles in ways different from how your library classifies them.
 A tag can be a single word or a phrase.
 Some examples of tags that have been added to the book "The Book Thief" are: historical fiction, dark, holocaust, death, tragedy.

 Let's say your really love "The Book Thief" and want to find other similar books.
 Chances are that book is on a list with many other books people recommend reading if you like that one.
 Search your favorite book with the drop-down category "list" and see what you find!
 These include lists made by our staff and patrons, in addition to library staff and patrons around the world.